- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 Different types of painkillers

-Nonsteroidal anti-inflammatory drugs (NSAIDs)
+Non-steroidal anti-inflammatory drugs (NSAIDs)

-Opioids - painkillers for dogs
+Opioids – Painkillers for Dogs

-Steroids - pain relievers for dogs
+Steroids – painkillers for dogs

 Importance of veterinary diagnosis

-Observation and behavior analysis
+Observation and behavioral analysis

 Clinical examination

-Specialized tests
+Specialised tests

 Pain scales

-Nonsteroidal anti-inflammatory drugs (NSAIDs) in detail
+Non-steroidal anti-inflammatory drugs (NSAIDs) in detail

 How NSAIDs work – painkillers in dogs